OiranCage/MiWallet/README.md

 # Summary
 This plugin adds the concept of money to the server.

-Wallet data held by the player is stored in `.json` format and written asynchronously.
+Wallet data held by the player is stored in `.json` format and I/O asynchronously.

 As for the Option setting, you can change the asynchronous setting to your liking.
 Basically, there is no need to change the default settings.